acceleratedscience/open-ad-toolkit/docs/markdown/commands.md

 Install a toolkit.<br><br>

 `remove toolkit <toolkit_name>`{: .cmd }
-Remove a toolkit from the registry.
+Remove a toolkit from the registry.<br>

-Note: This doesn't delete the toolkit code.
-If the toolkit is added again, a backup of the previous install is created in the toolkit directory at ~/.openad/toolkits.<br><br>
+<b>Note:</b> This doesn't delete the toolkit code.
+If the toolkit is added again, a backup of the previous install is created in the toolkit directory at `~/.openad/toolkits`.<br><br>

 `set context <toolkit_name> [ reset ]`{: .cmd }
 Set your context to the chosen toolkit.
 By setting the context, the selected toolkit functions become available to you.
-The optional parameter 'reset' can be used to reset your login information.<br><br>
+The optional parameter `reset` can be used to reset your login information.<br><br>

 `get context`{: .cmd }
 Display the currently selected toolkit.<br><br>